d11wtq/rdo/README.md

 end
 ```

-RDO simply delegates the #execute if the driver doesn't support prepared
+RDO simply delegates to #execute if the driver doesn't support prepared
 statements.

 In the event of a query error, an RDO::Exception is raised, which should